 In 2015 I graduated with a PhD from the sociology department at Goldsmiths College, University of London, under the supervision of Bev Skeggs and Les Back, funded by the Economic and Social Research Council.

 I have organised many and varied events on staff sexual misconduct and on cultures of classical music.
 In 2019 I was a member of the organising committee for a conference in Madison, Wisconsin (US) on Faculty and Staff Sexual Misconduct, funded by the National Science Foundation.
 In 2018 I hosted and organised a one-day conference, ‘Staff sexual misconduct: New research and ways forward’ at the University of Portsmouth, funded by the Higher Education Funding Council for England.
-In 2015 I co-organised an event at Goldsmiths, University of London on sexual harassment between staff and students in higher education.
+In 2015 I co-organised an event at Goldsmiths, University of London on sexual harassment by staff towards students in higher education.

 In 2014 I organised two conferences, (links here and here) with Dr Christina Scharff from King’s College London, on critical perspectives on classical music practice. , as well as a closed workshop on abuse in music education for institutional leaders.